Our Psychologists

 Personal Information:

-• Bachelor of Psychology (Honours) (Macquarie University)
+• Bachelor of Psychology (University of Newcastle)

-• Associate Member of the Australian Psychology Society (APS)
+• Member of the Australian Psychological Society (MAPS)